gregdferrell/algo/README.md

 * `ic_21_find_unique_int_in_list.py`: Given a list of IDs, which contains many duplicate integers and one unique integer, find the unique integer.
 * `ic_24_reverse_linked_list.py`: Given a head node of a singly-linked list, reverse it in place and return the new head node.
 * `ic_25_linked_list_nth_last_node.py`: Given a head node of a singly-linked list, find the nth to last node.
+* `ic_29_bracket_validator.py`: Write an efficient function that tells us whether or not an input string's openers and closers are properly nested.
 * `ic_35_in_place_shuffle.py`: Write a function for doing an in-place shuffle of a list.
 * `ic_36_single_riffle_shuffle.py`: Write a function that tells us if a full deck of cards is a single riffle of two other halves.
+* `ic_43_merge_sorted_arrays.py`: Merge two sorted arrays into one sorted array.